ballerina-platform/ballerina-dev-website/community.md

 ## How you can help

-We know getting a language established is like getting a new religion going.
+Getting a language established is like getting a new religion going.
 We really need you, our fans, to help spread the word.

 - Start with starring the <a href="https://github.com/ballerina-platform/ballerina-lang">main GitHub repo</a>.
 Thank you!
 - Follow us on Twitter: <a href="https://twitter.com/ballerinalang">@ballerinalang</a>.
 Tweet with the "#ballerinalang" hashtag.